LBCAssist

 • You are responsible for compliance with employment, labor, privacy, biometric, electronic-monitoring, wage-and-hour, contractor licensing, and recordkeeping laws that apply to your use of the Service.

-• You must obtain all permissions needed to upload or use property information, parcel data, plans, images, drawings, customer records, and government forms.
+• You must obtain all permissions needed to upload or use property information, project addresses, plans, images, drawings, customer records, and files.

 • You must not use the Service for unlawful, deceptive, harassing, discriminatory, infringing, or safety-critical purposes.